ClaytonJaksha/Lab2/README.md

 ```
 If the key length is 0 bytes, then we know we have not been given a key and must determine it on our own.
 Therefore, we check the key length is 0, if it is we call `guessthekey` to try and guess what the key is before we continue.
 If/once it is known, we call `decryptMessage` and go about decrpyting the message and saving into memory.
 Once we're done decrypting, we trap the CPU.
 ```
-;this checks if the length of the key is 0; if it is then is calls the subroutine guessthekey which figures out the key.
-;otherwise, it goes and decrypts the message byte by byte.
 			mov.w	#message, r4
 			mov.w	#key, r5
 			cmp		#0, r7